monicahq/monica/readme.md

 ### Where does this tool come from?

-I originally built this tool to help me in my private life: I've been living away of my own country for a long time now.
+I originally built this tool to help me in my private life: I've been living outside my own country for a long time now.
 I want to keep notes and remember the life of my friends in my home country and be able to ask the relevant questions when I email them or talk to them over the phone.
 Moreover, as a foreigner in my new country, I met a lot of other foreigners - and most come back to their countries.
 I still want to remember the names or ages of their kids.
 Call it cheating but considering my poor memory, I call it caring.

 After a few months, I decided to open source the project so it would help other people as well.